veniamin-ilmer/gui-builder/read/how.md

 For Linux, default to GTK.

 ### Part B
-Combine all of this code into one simple Rust windowing code.
+Combine all of this code into one widget library.

 The Rust code should have tags in it that detect which operating system you're on, and provide the correct code for that operating system.